HL7/davinci-epdx/input/pagecontent/PayerToPayerExchange.md

 #### Future Direction for Discovery and Registration

-Futre versions of this IG are expected to transition from the current discovery and registration process.
+Future versions of this IG are expected to transition from the current discovery and registration process.
 The current process, outlined on this page, utilizes a git repository of mTLS endpoint bundles that are used to create a secure mTLS connection.
 That connection is then used to access OAuth2.0 Dynamic Client Registration (DCRP) to register for a set of client credentials.
 Those credentials provide access to the $member-match operation.

 A future workflow is likely to use the FAST National Directory to find other payers that are in a common trust framework.
 The endpoint information for those payers would point to a Unified Data Access Profiles service, as defined in the FHIR At Scale Taskforce (FAST) [Security for Scalable Registration, Authentication, and Authorization IG](https://build.fhir.org/ig/HL7/fhir-udap-security-ig/).
 UDAP would be used to request a client credential that can be used to perform a $member-match and subsequently to request an OAuth2.0 token that is scoped to the member/patient returned from a successful match operation.